 The Local Area

-Pembrokeshire’s traditional description “the land of magic and enchantment” perfectly captures the qualities of its outstanding coastline.
-From Tenby in the south to Cardigan in the north, all the 186 mile shoreline falls within the National Park.
-It’s an extraordinary beautiful place, with everything from towering cliffs to sheltered harbours; huge beaches to wooded creeks.
+Pembrokeshire’s traditional description “the land of magic and enchantment” perfectly captures the qualities of the 186 mile coastline which falls within the National Park.
+Picton Castle is situated centrally in the county offering easy access to all that Pembrokeshire has to offer.
+It’s an extraordinarily beautiful place, with everything from towering cliffs to sheltered harbours; huge beaches to ancient woodlands.
 It’s also a haven for wildlife.
-Seals swim in its clear waters; wildflowers grow on the cliffs and seabirds nest in huge numbers on the coast and on the island nature reserves.
+Seals swim in its clear waters; wildflowers grow on the cliffs and seabirds nest in huge numbers on the coast and on the island nature reserves of Skomer and Ramsey.

 The County town of Haverfordwest is just ten minutes by car – offering good shopping, a cinema, swimming pool, and a railway station.
-The small town of Narberth with its unique collection of independent shop, boutiques and delicatessens, plus a swimming pool is about 15 minutes drive from the your Picton Castle Holiday Lodge.
+The small town of Narberth, with its unique collection of restaurants, independent shops, boutiques and pubs is a 15 minute drive.